 Your team may view accounting as a chore.
 How do you get them interested in the numbers?

 The problem is that your employees may not see it that way.
 They may view accounting as just another task.
 For them, the numbers might seem arbitrary.
 Salespeople only care about sales.
 The technical department only cares about technical issues.
-Customer support only cares about customer complaints.
+Customer support only cares about customer needs.
 And so it goes.

 How do you change this perception?
 How do you get people to look at the numbers and engage in accounting?